- Algae (Rhodophycota, Euglenophycota, Chromophycota, Chlorophycota)

 Moe, Richard L. Department of Botany, University of California, Berkeley, California.

 A class of nonflagellate unicellular algae, commonly called diatoms, with boxlike silicified walls.
-Diatoms range in maximum dimension from 4 micrometers to more than 1 millimeter.
-The diatom wall or frustule (Fig. 1) comprises several interlocking, usually elaborately sculptured, lightly or heavily silicified pieces overlying a thin polysaccharide layer.
+Members of the algal class Bacillariophyceae are commonly termed diatoms (Fig. 1).
+Diatoms range in maximum dimension from 4 μm (0.00004 in.) to more than 1 mm (0.04 in.).
+The diatom wall or frustule comprises several interlocking, usually elaborately sculptured, lightly or heavily silicified pieces overlying a thin polysaccharide layer.
 The two largest pieces are the upper and lower valves, which fit together like the top and bottom of a petri dish or shoe box.
 Between the valves (along the side or girdle of the cell), several smaller pieces—hooplike girdle bands—are intercalated.
-Depending upon which dimension is larger, breadth or depth, a diatom tends to lie on the valve side or on the girdle side.
+Depending upon which dimension is larger, that is, breadth or depth, a diatom tends to lie on the valve side or on the girdle side.
+See also: Algae; Polysaccharide

 The content above is only an excerpt.